Compare Commercial Property Insurance

 - Why is my commercial building insurance so expensive?

 - How to save money on commercial building insurance costs

 How Much does Commercial Building Insurance Cost?

-Commercial building insurance costs around £218 to insure a typical small business property in the UK with a £200,000 rebuild cost.
+Commercial building insurance costs can be found for around £218 to insure a typical small business property in the UK with a £200,000 rebuild cost.
 However, properties that cost more to rebuild also cost more to insure.
-For example, a commercial building with a £500k rebuild cost would be around twice as much to insure.
+For example, a commercial building with a £500k rebuild cost would probably be around twice as much to insure.